Find Your Match

 So actually pick something that you really care about.
 The second is the reputation of the university and also of the department in which you’re specializing.
 This is important because the brand of the university is going to stay with you for life.

-Having said that, you should aim to get the best possible university for your profile.
+Having said that, you should aim to get the best universities for your profile.
 Somebody else’s ‘ambitious’ option might be ‘safe’ for you and your ‘ambitious’ might be somebody else’s ‘safe’.
 So you want to make sure that the universities you apply to are reputable.

 At the same time, the reputation of your department is also important.

-For example, if you take the University of California-San Francisco, it is not ranked very highly in terms of engineering courses but for anything related to medicine or biology, it’s extremely well ranked.
+For example, if you take the University of California-San Francisco, it is not ranked very highly in terms of engineering courses but for anything related to medicine or biology, it’s one of the best places to study abroad.
 All the companies that hire in this field know this, they’re aware of its reputation.

 The third factor is career opportunities.
 Again you have to pick a field once you’ve done your research and you know that there are good opportunities to work afterwards and to utilize the learning that you’ve gotten in your Masters in this field.